Finally settling to sleep alone and sleeping

 body and mind gradually adapt and get

-- Practice self soothing very regularly.
+Practice self soothing regularly.
 At every nap or

-night bedtime is best.
-But if it is still very difficult for your
+night bedtime is ideal.
+But if it's still very difficult for your

 baby and she – or you – becomes frustrated, it is OK to take a short